Symmetric blind information reconciliation for quantum key distribution: Introduction

 \section{Introduction}

-QKD is the art of distributing provably-secure cryptographic keys in an insecure communication network~\cite{BB84,BB843,Gisin,Scarani}.
-Unlike conventional cryptography, the security of QKD is based on the laws of quantum physics and thus is guaranteed to be secure against any unforeseen technological and algorithmic developments, {\it e.g.}, quantum computing.~For this reason, QKD has attracted an enormous amount of interest since its discovery, and is now one of the most widely studied research field in quantum information science.~In fact, provably-secure commercial QKD systems are now available at retail~\cite{Market}.
+Quantum key distribution (QKD) is the art of distributing provably-secure cryptographic keys in an insecure communications network~\cite{BB84,BB843,Gisin,Scarani}.
+Unlike conventional cryptography, the security of QKD is based on the laws of quantum physics and thus is guaranteed to be secure against any unforeseen technological and algorithmic developments, {\it e.g.}, quantum computing.~For this reason, QKD has attracted an enormous amount of interest since its discovery, and is now one of the most widely studied research field in quantum information science.~In fact, provably secure commercial QKD systems are now available at retail~\cite{Market}.

-A QKD system generally consists of two main phases, namely a quantum key establishment phase and a classical post-processing phase~\cite{Renner}.~In the first phase, the users first create an unprocessed (raw) key pair by performing local measurements on quantum signals which are exchanged via an untrusted quantum channel.~At this point, the pair of raw keys are weakly correlated --- due to noise in the quantum channel --- and are partially secure.~To correct the errors and remove the adversary's information about the raw key pair, the users run an information reconciliation step and a privacy amplification step.~The former requires the user to exchange a certain amount of public information about the key pair --- which is then compensated for in the privacy amplification step.~Finally, after the classical post-processing phase, the users are left with a correct and secure key pair~(for details, see Refs.~\cite{Renner,Gisin2,Fedorov,Tsurumaru}).
+A QKD system is carried out in two consecutive phases, namely, a quantum key establishment phase and a classical postprocessing phase~\cite{Renner}.~In the first phase, the users first create an unprocessed (raw) key pair by performing local measurements on quantum signals which are exchanged via an untrusted quantum channel.~At this point, the pair of raw keys are weakly correlated---due to noise in the quantum channel---and are partially secure.~To correct the errors and remove the adversary's information about the raw key pair, the users run an information reconciliation step and a privacy amplification step.~The former requires the user to exchange a certain amount of public information about the key pair, which is then compensated for in the privacy amplification step.~Finally, after the classical post-processing phase, the users are left with a correct and secure key pair~(for details, see Refs.~\cite{Renner,Gisin2,SECOQC,Fedorov}).